wso2/cellery/docs/writing-a-cell.md

 ## Developing & running your first cell

 In this section let's focus on initialize, build, run and push the same hello world cell explained above.
 Follow the instructions listed below to create your first cell.
+To create a cell that requires additional resources, you can create a Ballerina project for the cell.
+To get started with a Ballerina project, follow instructions given [here]().

 1. Execute `cellery init` command from the command prompt, and provide the project name as `hello-world-cell`.
     ```